pierrekraemer/ANEM-kickstart/README.md

 `ANEM-kickstart` provides a starting point for an extensible web application using [NodeJS](http://nodejs.org/), [ExpressJS](http://expressjs.com/), [Broadway](http://flatironjs.org/#plugins) and [MongoDB](http://www.mongodb.org/) on server side and [AngularJS](https://angularjs.org/) on client side.

-It provides user management with local authentification.
+It provides user management with local authentication.
 Authentication is performed using a JsonWebToken.
 A user with 'admin' role gets access to a user administration section where he can create / update / delete users.